moonfly-app/docs/content-guidelines.md

 ### 6\.
 Properly label content

 Titles should not be misleading.
-Particularly content that is graphic, sexually-explicit, or offensive should be properly labeled.
+Particularly content that is graphic, sexually explicit, or offensive should be properly labeled.

 ### 7\.
 Keep it legal